top of page

 bio

 Emmy-nominated producer, award-winning journalist, writer and director, Nina Shelton with works on television, film and digital platforms.
-She currently produces programming for Arizona Public Media, the PBS station serving Tucson and Southern Arizona.
-She is also the founder of a scripted film company, Crossing Barriers Media.
+She is currently with PBS where she oversees career development programs for filmmakers and content creators.
+She is also the founder of scripted film company, Crossing Barriers Media.

-Previously, she produced American history programming for C-SPAN where she worked with national organizations including the Library of Congress, the National Archives, Smithsonian Institution and the White House Historical Society to present their events to a national audience.
+Previously, she produced numerous documentaries for PBS in Arizona where she received several Emmy-nominations.
+She also produced for American History TV where she worked with C-SPAN and national organizations including the Library of Congress, the National Archives, Smithsonian Institution and the White House Historical Society, presenting their content to a national audience.

-Ms. Shelton worked as producer/writer for HBO.
-There she earned her first Emmy-nomination on the newsmagazine program What Matters.
+Nina worked as producer/writer for HBO, where she earned her first Emmy-nomination on the newsmagazine program What Matters.
 She also spent several years at Sesame Workshop, working both figuratively and literally on Sesame Street, and was producer and writer for the critically acclaimed series Big Bag for Cartoon Network.
-She was a writer for the PBS series Barney & Friends, Cyberchase and Disney’s Out of the Box.
-Ms. Shelton has developed a number of programs for television including Troubles the Cat, the first Latino animated series to air in the US.
+Nina has written for several national children's series including PBS Cyberchase, Barney & Friends, and Disney’s Out of the Box.
+Nina has developed a number of programs television including Troubles the Cat, the first Latino animated series to air in the US.

-Ms. Shelton was a fellow recipient of the American Film Institute (AFI) Digital Content Lab.
-She was also a New Media Fellow with the National Black Programming Consortium through the Corporation of Public Broadcasting and a finalist at the UrbanWorld Film Festival Screenwriters Competition for her screenplay The Right Touch.
+Nina was a fellow recipient of the American Film Institute (AFI) Digital Content Lab.
+She was also a New Media Fellow with Black Public Media through the Corporation of Public Broadcasting and a finalist at the UrbanWorld Film Festival Screenwriters Competition for her screenplay The Right Touch.

-Ms. Shelton is currently earning a Masters in Entrepreneurship with the Eller College of Management at the University of Arizona.
-She received a BFA from New York University.
+Nina has a Masters in Entrepreneurship with the University of Arizona and received a BFA from New York University.

 bottom of page